mikeramage/aoc2024/README.md

 ## Day 13
 ...
 Is it a crime to just use maths here?
 It's just a system of linear equations with a unique solution (number of unknowns = number of equations and the equations are not linearly dependent).
 Feels ... well ... cheaty.

 But I'm still hungover, so 2 stars is 2 stars.

+## Day 14
+See what you can do without a hangover?
+Perfectly sensible solution, bit of a manual thing to get part 2, but I did it a bit more formally later, choosing the iteration with the minimum variance of the robot positions.

+Problem is I'm going to have a hangover tomorrow.
+The downside of Advent of Code is that it tends to coincide with Christmas parties.